fabiomarcellusdev/Prompture/templates/CLEAN-AI-CODE.md

 This document provides comprehensive guidelines for AI-assisted development.
 You have two options for using this document:

 1. **Quick Reference (⚡️):** Use only the Quick Start Guide section (marked with ⚡️) for essential, immediate actions.
-This is recommended when token context is limited.
+This is recommended when token context is limited (estimated ~500 tokens).
 2. **Full Document:** Use the entire document for comprehensive guidance.
-This is recommended when you have sufficient token context available.
+This is recommended when you have sufficient token context available (estimated ~3,500 tokens).

 Choose the appropriate option based on your current token context and needs.
+The Quick Start Guide provides all essential information for immediate tasks while keeping token usage minimal.

 ---

 ## ⚡️ Quick Start Guide

 ### Session Setup
-1. Review `.ai/active-context.md` for current context and token limit
+1. Review `.ai/active-context.md` for current context, token limit, and active task
-2. Check `ai-docs/TASKS.md` for current task details
-3. Set up token tracking for the session
+2. Set up token tracking for the session
-4. Prepare to notify when approaching token limit
+3. Prepare to notify when approaching token limit
-5. Do not make architectural or style decisions unless explicitly asked.
+4. Do not make architectural or style decisions unless explicitly asked.

 ### Context Priority
 1. `.ai/active-context.md` – Current context, token limits, and active task